How to hydrate your moss poles without hassle

 Use wicking to make your moss pole self-watering

-A simple but highly effective solution is cotton rope wicking.
+Another simple but highly effective solution is cotton rope wicking.

 Place one end of a thick cotton rope in a water reservoir and run the other through your moss pole.
-Water will gradually travel upward into the moss, keeping it evenly damp over time.
+Water will gradually travel upward/downward into the moss, keeping it evenly damp over time.

 Boost your watering with nutrients